 It also gave me a glimmer of hope.
 In 2012, we thought (to varying degrees of seriousness) that the world was going to end.
 Hurricane Sandy hit.
 Whitney Houston died.
 Although 2022 feels bleak, so had 2012 — and yet, while listening to 2012 music, I’d felt warm and reflective of the good times I’d had.
 Was there a chance someday I’d look back at 2022 fondly, too?
 It seemed impossible, and a little terrifying.

-Dr. Turry encouraged me to look a little deeper at 2012, and to analyze why I might have chosen a playlist from that year in response to my gratitude journal’s prompt.
+Dr. Turry encouraged me to look a little deeper at 2012, and to analyse why I might have chosen a playlist from that year in response to my gratitude journal’s prompt.
 “Perhaps 2012 is a particularly important year for you or those around you," he suggested.
 "I suspect it may be connected to a time before the political and social divides became really explicit in everyday social discourse."

 "Also," he added, "going back 10 years for anyone, at any time period, can provide relief from current concerns.
 As we move through different life stages, certain options become less possible and more commitment is made to a particular path.”
 That means 10 years ago is always “a more naive time, a more hopeful time, with more options and choices,” regardless of if you’re 20-something and looking back at your teens or 70-something and looking back at your 60s.